Chart Color Schemes

 Bathurst features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households compose 49.2% of all households, including 13.5% couples with children, 23.6% couples without children, and 10.7% single parent families.
-Non-family households account for the remaining 50.8%, with lone person households at 45.3% and group households comprising 5.5%.
-The median household size is 1.9 people, smaller than the Rest of NSW average of 2.5.
+Family households account for 49.2% of all households, including 13.5% couples with children, 23.6% couples without children, and 10.7% single parent families.
+Non-family households make up the remaining 50.8%, with lone person households at 45.3% and group households comprising 5.5%.
+The median household size is 1.9 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households